odoo/owl/doc/component.md

 ### Methods

+We explain here all the public methods of the `Component` class.

 - **`mount(target)`** (async): this is the main way a component's hierarchy is added to the
   DOM: the root component is mounted to a target HTMLElement.
 Obviously, this is asynchronous, since each children need to be created as well.
 Most applications